MarkMdvn/MarkMdvn/README.md

 <p>
 <br>
-Backend developer with enough knowledge about frontend to build a pixel-perfect UI, because who will do that if not me.
-I like investigating how everything works because I think that the world is mostly digital nowadays and knowledge is power.
-Continuously learning and applying that knowledge to engineer cool software and develop web applications.
+Full-stack developer specializing in AI development and system architecture on AWS.
+Love investigating how everything works because nowadays the world is digital and knowledge is power.
+Continuously learning to engineer cool software and develop web applications.
 Interested in my work?
 Visit my website; you won't regret it.
 </p>
 <br>
    <p align="left">